peter-de-boer/CppND-Capstone-Simulated-Evolution/README.md

 In this project, a simulated evolution is run, based on https://beltoforion.de/en/simulated_evolution/.
 As a summary:
-- In this evolution, microbes spend energy by moving, gain energy by easting food, reproduce themselves when they have gained enough energy, and die when their energy level becomes too low.
-Food is spawn randomly.
+- In this evolution, microbes spend energy by moving, gain energy by eating food, reproduce themselves when they have gained enough energy, and die when their energy level becomes too low.
+New food is spawn randomly at regular time intervals.
 - The microbes have a genome which basically determines what the preferred direction to move is.
 - When a microbe reproduces, the genome of the child is slightly mutated compared to the parent.
 - When changing the way the food is spawned, the genes of the population adopt after a while.
 For example, if the food is spawned in lines, the microbes "learn" to move along the food lines (might take a while!).